ndrsf/vertx-hello-rest/Readme.md

       400 - did not bother creating a bug for that yet)
 - Swagger UI is available on localhost:$MainVerticle.PORT/swagger/swagger-ui
 - Role validation for basic auth is done horribly manually, I wonder if there is a nicer way
+- To get the current config, see ConfigHandler.kt